MiroSolutionsEngineering/deactivate-stale-users/README.md

 cp .env.example .env
 ```

 ### Step 4.
-Create App in Miro
+Enable the SAM module in Miro

-- This [guide](https://developers.miro.com/docs/getting-started) shows you how to do it.
+- This [guide](https://help.miro.com/hc/en-us/articles/4403963598226-Software-asset-management-with-Productiv) shows how to get the SAM token.

-- [Scopes](https://developers.miro.com/reference#scopes) used in this example: `organizations:read`

-- Install the application and add the received Miro OAuth token in the `.env` file
+- Add the received Miro OAuth SAM token in the `.env` file

 ### Step 5.
 Get the SCIM API Token